Logarithmic Fulton--MacPherson configuration spaces: Degenerations of Fulton--MacPherson spaces

 We are now ready to prove Theorem~\ref{thm:FMdegen}.

 \begin{proof}[Proof of Theorem~\ref{thm:FMdegen}] The scheme $\FMdegen$ is proper because it is constructed as an iterated blow-up of a proper scheme $\pointsdegen$.
 By \cite[Corollary II.4.8(e)]{hartshorne}, the morphism $\FMdegen \to B$ is proper because $\FMdegen$ is proper and $B$ is separated.
-We can check \'etale locally on $\FMdegen$ that the morphism is logarithmically smooth.
-The morphism is flat by miracle flatness.